espenabr/tangible-gpt/README.md

 ### Getting started

-The best way to get started is looking in the `examples` folder.
+*The best way to get s*tarted is looking in the `examples` folder.
 These demonstrate different use cases and can hopefully serve as inspiration for what this can be used for.